Search results for:

 yum install -y sos

-The Kernel Dump section allows you to review and manage your kdump configuration, as well as test it by intentionally crashing the kernel.
+The Kernel Dump section allows you to review and manage your kdump configuration and test it by intentionally crashing the kernel.

 NOTE: you may need to adjust your GRUB configuration to allocate memory for crash dumping.

-grub2-mkconfig -o /boot/grub2/grub.cfg to build the new configuration, and finally reboot the server.
+Then run the command below to build the new configuration, and afterwards reboot the server.

 The SELinux section allows you to view and manage your SELinux configuration if you happen to be running an SELinux-enabled operating system.

-The Software Updates section allows you to check for an install any updates for your installed packages, as well as adjust if/when automatic updates should be performed.
+The Software Updates section allows you to check for and install any updates for your installed packages and adjust if/when automatic updates should be performed.